178,99 €

 • Gebundenes Buch

-This book investigates how radio broadcasting across Africa provides a platform for the cultural participation and the representation of minority language speakers in a contested public sphere.
-This ambitious and broad-ranging study will be an essential read for scholars and students of media studies and sociolinguistics in Africa.
+Within Africa, radio provides an important platform for accommodating diverse linguistic groups and enabling speakers to express themselves in their own local languages.
+This book investigates how radio broadcasting across the continent provides a platform for cultural participation and the representation of minority language speakers in a contested public sphere.

 Produktbeschreibung